An Automated Probabilistic Asteroid Prediscovery Pipeline: Discussion

 We have introduced an automated, probabilistic method for asteroid predetection and demonstrated it using archival ZTF difference images.
 We discovered 19 and 18 prediscovery detections for NEOs 2021~DG1 and 2025~FU24, respectively, which decrease orbital uncertainty by extending observational arcs by years back from the first reported MPC observations.

 Our method is capable of processing thousands of survey images and linking hundreds of thousands of trial orbits based on low-significance source catalogs generated from survey images.
-With six years of ZTF data on disk, we demonstrate a capability to make prediscovery observations that can extend arcs by up to factors of 78 (in the case of 2025 FU24).
-Our method is survey-agnostic and could be applied to other wide-field surveys like Pan-STARRS or Rubin.
-It requires access to the images because catalogs are generated at a lower detection threshold than surveys typically do.
+With 6~yr of ZTF data on disk, we demonstrate a capability to make prediscovery observations that can extend arcs by up to factors of 78 (in the case of 2025 FU24).
+Our method requires access to the images because catalogs are generated at a lower detection threshold than surveys typically do.
 This results in many false positives, which we rule out by requiring self-consistent detections across multiple survey images.
 We handle this linking problem in a probabilistic formalism, comparing against the null hypothesis that the image sources are randomly distributed and not associated to a real object that can be linked to the MPC data along a physical orbit.
-Alternative linking procedures could be explored, such as those used by wide-field asteroid detection surveys such as HelioLinc3D \citep{heliolinc,heliolinc3d}, but our method is designed for backward looking archival data, whereas these methods were developed for forward discovery observations.
+Our method is survey-agnostic and could be applied to other wide-field surveys like Pan-STARRS or Rubin.
+It is equally suited to be used for prediscovery within a survey itself, as an automated post-processing step after standard linking algorithms like HelioLinc3D \citep{heliolinc,heliolinc3d}) determine an initial orbit.